 You can also do certain things which are, by statute, able to be done by 'an enrolled barrister and solicitor'.
 These include taking statutory declarations.

-If you provide any legal services without a current practising certificate you must not describe yourself as a lawyer - or law practitioner, legal practitioner, barrister, barrister and solicitor, solicitor, attorney-at-law or counsel.
-To do so is an offence under s21 of the LCA.
-You should describe yourself in a way that will not be in breach of the LCA.
-One suitable formula might be 'Enrolled barrister and solicitor of the High Court of New Zealand'.
+If you provide any legal services without a current practising certificate you must not describe yourself as a lawyer – or law practitioner, legal practitioner, barrister, barrister and solicitor, solicitor, attorney-at-law or counsel.
+To do so is an offence under s 21 of the LCA.

 Further offences are described in ss 22-24 of the LCA.
 These include an offence for those who, without a practising certificate, use or permit to be used descriptors (including symbols) that are intended or reasonably likely to cause others to believe they are a practising lawyer.

 The full detail of the offences is set out in the LCA.
 Accordingly, care must be taken to ensure there is no risk of misleading members of the public, or otherwise contravening the LCA.
 If there is a risk that a member of the public may reasonably understand that you are a practising lawyer then you may be committing an offence.